LSeu-Open/Cellpose_Gradio/README.md

 ![Screenshot](https://github.com/LSeu-Open/Cellpose_Gradio/blob/main/Cellpose_Gradio_screenshot.png)

+> [!NOTE]
+> When you upload your image, you will see a preview if it is in .png or .jpeg format.
+Please note that the current version of Gradio **does not support previews for TIF images**.

 > [!CAUTION]
 > This app is designed for straightforward, single-image segmentation tasks, utilizing the core features of Cellpose.
 Additionally, it can serves as an educational tool to help users understand how to manage segmentation parameters effectively.
 >